irmen/prog8/docs/source/syntaxreference.rst

 Strings and arrays are a sequence of values.
 You can access the individual values by indexing.
-Negative index means counted from the end of the array rather than the beginning, where -1 means the last element in the array, -2 the second-to-last, etc. (Python uses this same scheme) Use brackets to index into an array:  ``arrayvar[x]`` ::
+Negative index means counted from the end of the array rather than the beginning, where -1 means the last element in the array, -2 the second-to-last, etc. (Python uses this same scheme.
+Note that this syntax is only valid for arrays, not for strings!
+Python does allow the latter, but prog8 does not right now.)
+Use brackets to index into an array:  ``arrayvar[x]`` ::

     array[2]        ; the third byte in the array (index is 0-based)